Tiendil/tiendil-org-content/content/posts/2024-029-ai-notes-2024-generative-knowledge-base/en.md

 id = "ai-notes-2024"
 ///

-Today I want to talk about the disruptive technology that underlies all modern AI achievements.
-Or about the concept, or the meta-technology — whichever you prefer.
+Today, I want to discuss the disruptive technology that underlies all modern AI achievements.
+Or the concept, or the meta-technology — whichever term you prefer.

 You’ve probably never come across the logic described below on the internet (except for the introduction about disruptive technologies) — engineers and mathematicians might get a bit annoyed by the oversimplifications and cutting corners.
 But this is the lens through which I view the industry, assess what’s possible and less likely, and so on.
 My blog, my rules, my dictionary :-D

-So, keep in mind — this is my personal view, not a generally accepted one.
+So, keep in mind, this is my personal view, not a generally accepted one.

 <!-- more -->